iShares MSCI Switzerland Index

 Medium-term trend: [See EWL medium-term trend chart]

-A medium-term uptrend had started on June 28, 2018 at 31.94 and reached 35.14 on August 29, 2018.
-EWL gained -3.20 points, or -10.02%, in 8 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (34.36) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+A medium-term downtrend had started on September 20, 2018 at 35.35 and reached 31.87 on October 24, 2018.
+EWL lost 3.48 points, or 9.84%, in 4 weeks.
+The chart has formed a Falling Pennant chart pattern.
+The downtrend resistance line (32.31) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+EWL may retest the broken resistance line.
+It is considered to be a support line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 Weekly Technical Indicators: [See EWL weekly technical indicators chart]

-The weekly MACD line is above its signal line since July 27, 2018.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since October 12, 2018.
+This is an indication that the medium-term trend is down.
 Use the following link to access a MACD help.

 Short-term trend: [See EWL short-term trend chart]